rmarasigan/basic-go/README.md

 > A function is a block of code that takes some input(s), does some processing on the input(s) and produces some output(s).

 * Encapsulation
+> Go encapsulates things at the package level.
+Names that start with a lowercase letter are only visible within that package.

 * Startup

 * HTTP
 > A basic HTTP server has a few key jobs to take care of.
-  - Process dynamic requests: Process incoming requests from users who browse the website, log into their accounts or post images.
+>   - Process dynamic requests: Process incoming requests from users who browse the website, log into their accounts or post images.
-  - Serve static assets: Serve JavaScript, CSS and images to browsers to create a dynamic experience for the user.
+>   - Serve static assets: Serve JavaScript, CSS and images to browsers to create a dynamic experience for the user.
-  - Accept connections: The HTTP Server must listen on a specific port to be able to accept connections from the internet.
+>   - Accept connections: The HTTP Server must listen on a specific port to be able to accept connections from the internet.

 * Environment